A PRQ Search Method for Probabilistic Objects: Our solution

 \subsection{LBDS}

-\begin{definition}[Outer ring and inner ring] Given a closed region $c$ with a hole $h$ , the boundary of $c$ and the one of $h$ are termed as the outer ring and inner ring of $c$, respectively. \end{definition}

 Once the pre-approximation idea is adopted, the boundaries of all the geometrical entities will be no curves.
-A well known data structure, doubly connected edge list (DCEL) \cite{MarkdeBerg:computational}, may be a candidate for representing $u$ and $s$.
-It however is redundant and not intuitive for our problem, as discussed in Section \ref{sec:frameworkandanalysis}.
-In particular, we observe that $u$ may be a closed region with hole(s) or just be a simple closed region, and $s$ possibly consists of multiple subdivisions with hole(s).
-For ease of operating them in a unified and efficient manner, we present a label based data structure (LBDS) that consists of three domains --- one \textit{label} domain and two \textit{pointer} domains. \begin{itemize*} \item \texttt{Flag}: This domain is the boolean type.
+Moreover, we observe that $u$ may be a closed region with hole(s) or just be a simple closed region, and $s$ possibly consists of multiple subdivisions with hole(s).
+For ease of operating these entities in a unified and efficient manner, we need a targeted data structure to represent them.
+(We remark that the doubly connected edge list (DCEL) \cite{MarkdeBerg:computational} consists of three collections of records: one for the vertices, one for the faces, and one for the half-edges; to our problem, it is a little clunky and not intuitive enough.)
+We next introduce some basic definitions in order to easily describe the details of our proposal. \begin{definition}[Outer ring and inner ring] Given a closed region $c$ with a hole $h$ , the boundary of $c$ and the one of $h$ are termed as the outer ring and inner ring of $c$, respectively. \end{definition} Note that, if a closed region contains $n$ holes, it clearly has $n$ inner rings, see e.g., Figure \ref{fig:12c}.
+Specifically, in order to easily handle those entities, we present a label based data structure (LBDS), which consists of three domains --- one \textit{label} domain and two \textit{pointer} domains. \begin{itemize*} \item \texttt{Flag}: This domain is the boolean type.
 Specifically, $0$ indicates the entity has no hole, and 1 indicates it has no less than one hole. \item \texttt{OPointer}: This domain points to a simple polygon that denotes the outer ring of the entity.
-A simple polygon consists of two domains. \begin{itemize*} \item \texttt{VPointer}: This domain points to a linked list that stores a series of vertexes. \item \texttt{B}: This domain stores the MBR of the polygon. \end{itemize*} \item \texttt{IPointer}: This domain points to a linked list that stores the simple polygons, which denote the holes of this entity. \end{itemize*}
+A simple polygon consists of two domains. \begin{itemize*} \item \texttt{VPointer}: This domain points to a linked list that stores a series of vertexes. \item \texttt{B}: This domain stores the MBR of the polygon. \end{itemize*} \item \texttt{IPointer}: This domain points to a linked list that stores the simple polygons, which denote the inner rings of this entity. \end{itemize*}

 Hence $u$ can be represented by the LBDS directly, and $s$ can be represented by a linked list in which a series of 'LBDSs' are stored.
 This structure is intuitive, concise, and convenient for the follow-up computation, its benefits will be demonstrated gradually in the rest of the paper.